 By Carl E Pickhardt Ph.D. on April 01, 2019 in Surviving (Your Child's) Adolescence

 Availability of recreational substances presents parents with yet one more important topic of concern with their teenager.
-Not a one-time talk; this is is an ongoing conversation
+This should be an ongoing conversation.

 By Adi Jaffe Ph.D. on March 05, 2019 in All About Addiction